-"Mudge is still looking for a snap, I "Yes, but he doesn't seem suppose! to have the necessary ginger to make it. -Indianapolis Journal Mother-"Do you know why your pa sually wait until a guest has repeated all the gossip she knows before admonishing her on the sinfulness of gossipling.
+We have noticed that good people usually wait until a guest has repeated all the gossip she knows before admonishing her on the sinfulness of gossiping.
 Atchison Globe.
-First Office Boy -- "That dentist in room 48 don't seem to do much bus-Second Office Boy-"Why?"
+First Office Boy-"That dentist in room 48 don't seem to do much business."
+Second Office Boy-"Why?"

-First Office Boy-"I never hear anybody yelling in there."-Yankee Blade.
-Publisher-"I wish you would write is a good sea story."
-"But I have never been to sea."
-Pullisher-"I know it, I want a sea story that people can understand."-Tit-Bits, He-"Why is it that men are not given to saying spiteful things of other members of their sex as women are!"
-She-"I suppose it is because they are too busy bragging about themseives, "-
+First Office Boy-"I never hear anybody

+yelling in there."-Yankee Blade.

+Publisher-"I wish you would write us a good sea story."
+Great Author- "But I have never been to sea."
+Publisher-"I know it.
+I want a sea story that people can understand."-Tit-Bits.

+He-"Why is it that men are not given

-Indianapolis Journal.
-The Boston girl never hallers "hello" at the mouth of a telephone.
-She simply says, as she puts the receiver to her ear, of take the liberty of addressing you via a wire surcharged with electricity. -Texas Siftings.
+to saying spiteful things of other members of their sex as women are?"
+She-"I suppose it is because they are too busy bragging about themselves."-Indianapolis Journal.
+The Boston girl never hollers "hello" at the mouth of a telephone.
+She simply says, as she puts the receiver to her ear, "I take the liberty of addressing you

-Bertha breaks her doll and It is sent out to be repaired.
+Bertha breaks her doll and it is sent

+out to be repaired.
 A few days later Bertha goes to the store after it, but it cannot be found.
-"Her name is Marguerite," she explains to facilitate the search. - Paris Figaro.
+"Her name is Marquerite," she explains to facilitate the search.-Paris Figaro.
+Customer (next February)fifty cents' worth of coal, if you please."

+Coal Dealer-"You'll have to go across

+the street if you want an order of that

+kind filled.
+We don't sell less than one

-Customer (next Pebruary)-"I want fifty cents' worth of coal, if you please."
-Coal Dealer-"You'll have to go across the street if you want an order of that lump."-Chicago Tribune.
-"So," said the father, "you desire my consent to my daughter's angagement to you."
-"No," replied Algornon, who spent the summer at the scushore, "we don't want to be engaged.
+"So," said the father, "you desire my consent to my daughter's engagement to you."
+"No," replied Algernon, who spent the summer at the seashore, "we don't want to be engaged.
 We want to get married."-Washington Star.

 He-"I can't make up my mind what to get for my new suit.
-I want some thing that, as Shake-phere says, will proclaim what kind of man I am. - "Why don't you get some dull ma-torial?"-Clothier and Furnisher.
+I want some-thing that, as Shakesphere says, will proclaim what kind of man I am."
+She ---"Why don't you get some dull ma-terial?"-Clothier and Furnisher,